Keya2418/Honeywell-Project/PHX-LV/Machine_Learning/README.md

 After gathering a bunch of data, we plan to write a script for a 3-layer feed-forward neural network model.
 We will then train the model on the data and see how the results look.
 In the absence of detailed fuel usage data, we plan to consider the aircraft type instead.
 We will train the model on all types of aircraft first and also train it on a few specific common aircraft types to measure whether the aircraft type makes a difference on ETA.

-## Future Work: Incorporating METAR data
+## Future Work: Incorporating Weather Data

 We will complete the initial model without considering weather first to test whether our process is correct and then collect METAR data for the specific dates and times of the flights.
+I found this great API that lets you plug in lat/long coordinates and get the weather data for those coordinates: [Visual Crossing](https://www.visualcrossing.com/weather-history/40.7128,-74.0060/us/2024-03-08/2024-03-08).
+This will be great to use in conjunction with the waypoint and lat/long information.